 There is one category of things that you should to take off the beach: human-made objects, especially cans and plastic.
 There is no beach in Puget Sound that isn’t strewn with plastic, which is very harmful to wildlife.
 Do the beach a favor, and pick up litter as you find it.

 Your kids will get wet and dirty.
 You will get wet and dirty.
 If you travel to the beach by car, your car will get wet and dirty.
 Come prepared for an infusion of sand, muck and possibly seaweed.
-Wear shoes you don't mind getting wet.
+Wear shoes you don’t mind getting wet.
 No open toes.
 Barnacles grow everywhere around the lower tide line and they are sharp.
-Speaking of sharp barnacles, don't forget the first-aid kit.
-And if you are planning to snack or picnic on your outing, pack some hand-sanitizer.
-Pollution is a feature of urban beaches.
+Speaking of sharp barnacles, don’t forget the first-aid kit.
+And use a lot of hand sanitizer.
+Sadly, pollution is a feature of urban beaches.

 Fiona Cohen is the author of the “Curious Kids Nature Guide: Explore the Amazing Outdoors of the Pacific Northwest.”
 She lives in Seattle.
 Her favorite Seattle-area beach is Discovery Park.